 Perform a suitability analysis

 The suitability analysis workflow identifies sites that meet criteria you define.
-First, select sites to include in the analysis, and then choose and weight your criteria.
+First, select sites to include in the analysis, then choose and weight your criteria.
 The workflow ranks your sites—displayed as color-coded symbols on the map—and adjusts the rankings as you add, remove, or change weights of criteria.
 The results of this analysis appear in the Results pane and can be saved as a new layer in your project or exported to an Excel worksheet.

 Suitability analysis is a guided workflow that takes you through each step: select sites, select criteria, refine criteria, and view and refine your results.
 For more information on the calculations, methodology, and results of the suitability analysis workflow, see Suitability analysis reference.